 Before you feed your plant, make sure you have earned at least the basics of the feeding process.
 Since feeding is not a requirement, it would be counterproductive to feed your plant incorrectly and end up hurting it.

 I hope you found this article informative.
 You can find much more information on Venus flytrap care in this detailed guide: Ultimate Venus Flytrap Care Guide – Free Care Sheet Included.
-And, for Venus flytraps growing indoors, this article can help you build the correct setup: Venus Flytrap Indoor Care GuideOpens in a new tab..
+And, for Venus flytraps growing indoors, this article can help you build the correct setup: Venus Flytrap Indoor Care Guide.